GDPR Compliance Checklist

 How can you check if your company must comply with the GDPR?
 European ICO (Information Commissioner’s Office) has created a 12-step guide which can help a company seniors to get prepared for the GDPR enforcement.

-In short this guide recommends to:
+In short, this guide recommends:

 1. Learn about the GDPR and make all stakeholders aware of the new rules.
 The stakeholders should include not only IT personnel, but also marketing, finance, sales, operations departments, every part of the company that collects, analyzes, or otherwise makes use of personal information provided by customers.